marcoantonioni/cp4ba-installations/README.md

 - '-m' parameter that requires an online download of the IBM CP4BA Case Package Manager (download in a temporary directory then removed)
 - '-v' parameter indicating the version of the IBM CP4BA Case Package Manager to use

+In version 24 the version selection code of the installation package version has been changed; to install version 24.0.0 use the key '24.0.0'

 Note: Version 5.1.0 corresponds to CP4BA version v23.0.2

 Ready to begin ? <i>GO !!!</i>